-If ‘Loan Closed’ is Y and Valid date is provided such that the ‘Date of Loan Closure’ is NOT BETWEEN ‘Date of First Disbursement’ AND Current System Date (both date inclusive).
+If ‘Loan Closed’ is Y and Valid date is provided such that the ‘Date of Loan Closure’ is NOT BETWEEN ‘Date of First Disbursement’ AND Current System Date (inclusive of current system date only).

-Date of NPA: (Part A): System will need to check if the NPA flag, NPA date and NPA Category information provided in ALL the update record for a given customer (Customer ID) are SAME.
+Date of NPA: (Part A): System will need to check if the NPA flag and NPA date information provided in ALL the update record for a given customer (Customer ID) are SAME.
 If NOT, then ALL these update records for that customer will be rejected.

 Date of NPA: (Part B): Post part A check, system, gets immediate previous records NPA Flag and NPA date values from CG Issuance Database (Records are chronologically sorted on date of insert in CG Issuance database from Oldest to Latest and the Latest records NPA flag and NPA date is being considered for following checks).
 Then, the input file record is rejected for: